hanscappelle/filmtag-android-app/README.md

 - use v1 release key
 - create tag on git for each release
-- for now building with Java 17 for bitbucket pipeline
+- building with Java 17 for bitbucket pipeline

 # Version History